Jump to Sections

 |English and Language Usage||28||28|

-Here’s how the seventh edition will be broken down:
+Here’s how the seventh edition of the TEAS (released in June 2022) is broken down:

 |Section||Number of Scored Questions||Time Allowance in Minutes|